EKS Default Namespace Deletion Incident Response Guide

 --type STANDARD

-# Associate cluster admin permission
+# Associate cluster admin policy

 aws eks associate-access-policy \